 Wow, what a race, what a course, what F-U-N.

-I wrote after my tubie flat (glass on the course) at the Gun Club and my overall disappointment and moment of being pissed - cross is supposed to be fun and this race certainly renewed my view of
+I wrote after my tubie flat (glass on the course) at the Gun Club and my overall disappointment and moment of being pissed - cross is supposed to be fun and this race certainly renewed my view of what cross fun means.

 I decree this course was of my top 3 favorites for 2008.
 Lots of flow like a great mountain bike trail or car racecourse without a ton of climbing.
 Although, my Polar file showed about 795 feet of climbing, it sure didn’t seem like that much, compared to the UCI Harbin race.
 I think John Bryan provided steady not steep climbing and not all at once, wall type climbing, which Harbin is known.